vickmuir/Backup/upgrade-backup-agent-linux.md

 # Upgrading backup software agent for Linux
 {: #UpgradeinLinux}

-The most recent backup agent can be downloaded from your WebCC Dashboard quick links section.
+The most recent backup agent can be downloaded from your Cloud Backup Portal Dashboard quick links section.
 {:tip}

 Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.